spotipy-dev/spotipy/README.md

 ## Documentation

-Spotipy's full documentation is online at [Spotipy Documentation](http://spotipy.readthedocs.org/).
-Some function may need a specific scope.
-Please visit https://developer.spotify.com/documentation/web-api/concepts/scopes to learn more.
+Spotipy's [full documentation is online](http://spotipy.readthedocs.org/).
+Some function may need a [specific scope](https://developer.spotify.com/documentation/web-api/concepts/scopes).
 If you do not define the scope properly `ERROR 401 Unauthorized, permission missing` may occur.

 ## Installation